 I even clean my windows with the kitchen spray, but make sure I buff it up afterwards for no streaks with a cloth.

-For oven cleaning, soak the shelves in white vinegar and bicarbonate solution with hot water for a few hours, it then scrubs off easy.
+Soak the shelves in white vinegar and bicarbonate solution with hot water for a few hours, it then scrubs off easy.
 I spray the oven with the kitchen spray, then sprinkle the oven with bicarbonate and leave a while.
 This then gets scrubbed and rinsed off, then buffed up.

-Down smelly sinks, 1/2 cup of bicarbonate and 1/2 white vinegar will do the trick and just leave for 1/2 an hour.
+1/2 cup of bicarbonate and 1/2 white vinegar will do the trick and just leave for 1/2 an hour.

 White vinegar can be used as a fabric conditioner too.
 I use soap nuts too for clothes wash, which are very cheap.
 I sprinkle bicarbonate overnight on settees and carpet to get rid of dog odours or sprinkle some on the mattress when you change your sheets.
 Just hoover off afterwards.